FarhanTausif/Internship-Hunt-Experience/Experiences/DSi_Internship_Interview_Experience.md

 # DSi Internship Interview Experience

-This document outlines the questions and topics discussed during an internship interview at DSi.
+This document outlines the questions and topics discussed during my internship interview at DSi.

 ## Personal and Project-Based Questions